edaemon/edaemon.github.io/content/posts/in-b4.md

     While the rest of the code in the snippet may be what you're looking for, this line is included for demonstration.
 It would be easy to copy-paste the code provided and have it sort of work, only to end up spending a long while debugging it.
 That's a simple example but you get the idea.
-* Most documentation assumes you're quite familiar with HTML, CSS, and JS.
+* Most documentation assumes you're familiar with HTML, CSS, and JS.
 (I say this as someone who is familiar, so maybe my perception is skewed.)
 This is a perfectly fair assumption considering the purpose of React, but anyone thinking they can jump in to web development by going straight to React might struggle to get their bearings.